Skip to content

 Source: Table D2.13.1.
 AIHW and ABS analysis of National Aboriginal and Torres Strait Islander Social Survey 2014–15 and General Social Survey 2014.

-Figure 2.13.2: Proportion of Indigenous Australians aged 15 and over who reported they were easily able to get to places when needed, by jurisdiction, 2014–15
+Figure 2.13.2: Proportion of First Nations people aged 15 and over who reported they were easily able to get to places when needed, by jurisdiction, 2014–15

 This bar chart shows that 75% of Indigenous Australians could easily get to places when needed.
 The proportion was highest in New South Wales (81%) and lowest in the Northern Territory (60%).